Buy or Sell Upwork Inc. (UPWK) Stock Now | Don't Try to Be a Top Gun

-Upwork Inc. (NASDAQ:UPWK) went up by 1.12% from its latest closing price compared to the recent 1-year high of $63.88.
-The company’s stock price has collected 6.52% of gains in the last five trading sessions.
-Press Release reported on 05/18/21 that Upwork Introduces Talent Scout(TM)
+Upwork Inc. (NASDAQ:UPWK) went up by 5.87% from its latest closing price compared to the recent 1-year high of $63.88.
+The company’s stock price has collected 7.90% of gains in the last five trading sessions.
+Press Release reported 14 hours ago that Upwork to Host Virtual Investor Day on June 15, 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.